EU proposes ban on Russian oil imports - KESQ

 Financial isolation

-Western countries continue to look for other ways to make it harder for Russia to finance its war effort.
+Western countries continue to look for other ways to make it harder for Russian President Vladimir Putin to finance his war effort.
 Von der Leyen said the EU was proposing to remove Sberbank, and two other major banks, from the SWIFT system, the secure network that more than 11,000 financial institutions use to send messages and payment orders.

 The Society for Worldwide Interbank Financial Telecommunication, based in Belgium, must comply with EU regulations.
 With no globally accepted alternative, it is essential plumbing for global finance.